04.07.2014

 The first exhibit in the Sahel-Sudan biozone — with 45,000m2 the largest of the five biozones — is a large and varied enclosure that comprises several species from this region of Africa: white rhinoceros, Grevy’s zebra, southern ground hornbill and helmeted guineafowl.
 The enclosure has many big wooden poles that probably are there to protect the natural vegetation to be demolished by the hoofed animals.

-The neighbours, the lions, have an open top enclosure with long grassy bedding, shrubs, a few trees and wire mesh fences all around, including electrical wire at the top.
+The neighbours, the lions, have an open top enclosure with long grass ground cover, shrubs, a few trees and wire mesh fences all around, including electrical wire at the top.
 The circular enclosure contains a few rocks in the centre that serve as high level resting posts.
 Not very surprising, the lions are lying there, despite the little drizzle.

 Paris Zoo hardly uses moats to separate animals from visitors.
 For the ungulates in the Sahel-Sudan electrical wire creates a safe distance between animals and public.
 This system is visible but doesn’t disturb the view on the enclosure and the animals.
 The scimitar-horned oryx have an undulating sandy landscape at their disposal, a beautiful enclosure with lots of trees.
 In a similar enclosure across the footpath four addax can be found.
 Unfortunately for them the oryx enclosure looks nicer though, with more trees and therefore more shelter.
 By the way, one of the addax is extremely cripple, and hardly stands on its right hindleg.
 In a zoo this might be possible to be cured by the veterinary staff, but in nature its days would have been numbered.